sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 - How to create and debug a Python application that queries a SAP HANA database

 ## Intro
-In the 2020 Stack Overflow's annual developer survey, Python ranked 4th in the [Most Popular Technologies](https://insights.stackoverflow.com/survey/2020#most-popular-technologies) section.
+In the 2023 Stack Overflow's annual developer survey, Python ranked 3rd in the [Most popular technologies](https://survey.stackoverflow.co/2023/#most-popular-technologies-language) section.
 For further information on Python, see [Introduction to Python 3](https://realpython.com/python-introduction/).

 The following steps create a simple Python app that can connect to and query an SAP HANA database.